Frequently Asked Questions

 We hope our website has given you answers to most of the questions you might ask about studying at the Belarusian State University of Informatics and Radioelectronics, but we have also compiled a list of the most frequently asked questions in case we have forgotten something you need to know.
 Can't find what you're looking for?
 The International Students Office is always ready to provide you with necessary assistance or help.

-- According to the Belarusian System of Higher Education the following level of education is required to enter BSUIR:
+According to the higher education system, the following level of education is required for admission to BSUIR:

 - general school or basic education corresponding to the level of general secondary education in Belarus, to apply for a first degree course